Holy Industry or Holy Revolution

 No hay anuncios

-Environmental tension manifests itself like this: on one side, there are the climate change deniers, entrenched in a glaring contradiction: between the denial of science and a blind faith in technological progress.
-On the other side, there's a diverse blog where Ernest Garcia sees two religions: Holy Industry and Holy Revolution.
-The former are the techno-optimists, who believe that the climate crisis can be addressed by maintaining economic growth with a green capitalism; the latter are the idealists of Less is morewho believe in local solutions and a change in lifestyle.
+Environmental tension manifests itself as follows: on one side, there are the climate change deniers, entrenched in a fabulous contradiction: between the denial of science and a blind faith in technological progress.
+On the other side, there is a diverse bloc in which Ernest Garcia sees two religions: Holy Industry and Holy Revolution.
+The former are the techno-optimists who believe that the climate crisis can be addressed by maintaining economic growth with a green capitalism; the latter are the idealists of Less is morewho believe in local solutions and a change in lifestyle.

 It's hard not to be skeptical of the faith of both sides.
-Simply having solar panels on every roof won't be enough, but there's no doubt they are absolutely necessary.
-Riding a bicycle is all well and good, but that's not enough.
+Simply putting solar panels on every roof won't be enough, but there's no doubt they're absolutely necessary.
+Riding a bicycle is all well and good, but it's not enough.
 It's also hard to believe that people will give up having a mobile phone and internet at home, traveling by plane, or enjoying a protein-rich diet (reversing progress is never easy).
-And all of this implies a far-reaching energy consumption on a global scale.
+And all of this implies a massive energy consumption on a global scale.
 We need large and small solar and wind farms.
 We need everything: Holy Industry and Holy Revolution.
 They won't be easy to reconcile.